parkmee/train-schedule/README.md

 Functions:
 - enter train name, destination, first train time (military time), and frequency in minutes
-- the information for the trains by chronological time of arrival will show
+- the information for the trains will display in the table